CreativeMatrix/Beginner-Projects/README.md

 # Beginner-Projects
-A list of completed projects
-This is just a random list of projects I worked on via a Bootcamp.
+A list of completed projects that I worked on via a Bootcamp and Codacademy.